kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 ## Step 4: Create a Kosli environment

-A Kosli *environment* stores snapshots containing information about the software artifacts you are running in your runtime environment.
+A Kosli *Environment* stores snapshots containing information about the software Artifacts you are running in your runtime environment.
+Kosli supports many kinds of runtime environments; (server, Kubernetes cluster, AWS, etc.)

-Create a Kosli environment:
+Create a Kosli *Environment* called `quickstart` whose type is `docker`:

 ```shell {.command}
 kosli create environment quickstart \